signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 ### Correctness of a type system
-The type system is a part of the programming language definiton that sprcifies what type of programs are legal and what are not in that programming language.
+The type system is a part of the programming language definition that specifies what type of programs are legal and what are not in that programming language.

-The Type System is designed to prevent a cretain kind of bad behaviour in the programming language.
+The Type System is designed to prevent a certain kind of bad behaviour in the programming language.
 If the type system prevents the behaviour that it claims to prevent then the type system is correct.